 Calvin G. Butler, Jr.

-Calvin G. Butler Jr. is a senior executive vice president and chief operating officer of Exelon.
+Calvin G. Butler Jr. is president and chief operating officer of Exelon.
 Butler oversees Exelon’s six local electric and natural gas companies -- Atlantic City Electric, BGE, ComEd, Delmarva Power, PECO and Pepco.
-Together, they form the nation’s largest utility company by customer count, serving approximately 10 million electric and gas customers in New Jersey, Maryland, Illinois, Delaware, Pennsylvania and the District of Columbia, respectively.
-Butler serves as vice chairman of each utility’s board and is a member of Exelon’s executive committee.
+Together, they form the nation’s largest utility company by customer count, serving approximately 10 million electric and gas customers in New Jersey, Maryland, Illinois, Delaware, Pennsylvania and the District of Columbia.
+In addition, Butler oversees several corporate functions, including Information Technology, Supply, Facilities, Security, Communications and Corporate Relations.
+He serves as chairman of each utility’s board and is a member of Exelon’s executive committee.

 Butler previously served as CEO of BGE from 2014 to 2019.
 Prior to that role, Butler was BGE’s senior vice president, regulatory and external affairs.
 Butler also served as Exelon’s senior vice president of corporate affairs, Chief Human Resources Officer, and held other leadership positions at Exelon and ComEd (Chicago).